rayhog/aviator-jekyll-template/_api/cpu_3.0.md

 ---
-title: CPU
+title: CPU Model
 position: 3.2
 type:
 description:
 content_markdown: |-
-  ###### The CPU node in the Technopedia database stores information that relates to the CPU, such as the model ID, number or cores, and model information.
+  ###### The CPU model node in the Technopedia database stores information about CPUs, such as the model ID, number or cores, and model information.

-  The CPU node is connected to the MANUFACTURER node by the `HAS_A` relationship, which points from the MANUFACTURER to the CPU node.
+  The CPU_MODEL node is connected to the MANUFACTURER node by a `HAS_A` relationship, which points from the MANUFACTURER to the CPU node.

   Here's a simple query to return 25 results for CPU models: